 Our US immigration practice has extensive experience in all areas of US immigration and nationality law.

 We represent a wide range of clients across a variety of industries from large multinational corporations to start-ups, investors, and other individuals.
-We help companies expand into the US, transfer personnel from their non-US offices to the US, and employ workers in the US in non-immigrant status or as permanent residents (aka “green card holders”).
+We help companies expand into the US, transfer personnel to the US, and employ workers in the US in non-immigrant status or as permanent residents (aka “green card holders”).
 We act for investors seeking green cards under the EB-5 scheme, as well as individuals seeking green cards through other routes or wishing to obtain US visas for themselves or their relatives.

 We also assist clients with all kinds of US nationality matters, including clients wishing to acquire US citizenship for themselves or their children, clients who believe they have lost their US citizenship and wish to acquire formal proof of their loss of nationality, and dual-citizens who have found the obligations involved in maintaining dual citizenship too burdensome and wish to give up their US citizenship.

 Diana Okoeva, our Head of US immigration practice, will be speaking at the American Immigration Lawyers Association Annual Conference in New Orleans20 June 2017

 On 23 June 2017, Diana will be joining the panel session entitled “To B-1 or Not to B-1: What Can You Really Do on a B-1 Visa?” looking at what US business visitors can and cannot do while in the US and will discuss issues surrounding B-1 visas and travel to the US on the Visa Waiver Program (ESTA).

 Lewis Silkin spoke at AILA's RDC EMEA Spring conference and BDC APAC Annual conference05 May 2017